Isi-dev/ComfyUI-Img2DrawingAssistants/README.md

      ```

-I will release a video on using these nodes soon.
+You can watch a video on using the nodes [here](https://youtu.be/hYohYp07GLE)

 ## Disclaimer